Castlemaine

 Castlemaine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census evaluation, dwelling structures in Castlemaine consisted of 94.4% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s 95.2% houses and 4.8% other dwellings.
-Home ownership in Castlemaine was at 48.3%, with the remaining dwellings either mortgaged (31.1%) or rented (20.6%).
-The median monthly mortgage repayment in the area was $1,408, below Non-Metro Vic.'s average of $1,600.
-The median weekly rent figure was recorded at $310, compared to Non-Metro Vic.'s $320.
-Nationally, Castlemaine's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Castlemaine, as assessed at the latest Census, 94.4% of dwellings were houses with the remaining 5.5% comprising semi-detached homes, apartments, and other types of dwellings.
+This compares to Non-Metro Vic., where 90.1% of dwellings were houses and 9.9% were other dwelling types.
+Home ownership in Castlemaine stood at 48.3%, with mortgaged dwellings accounting for 31.1% and rented dwellings making up 20.6%.
+The median monthly mortgage repayment was $1,408, lower than the Non-Metro Vic. average of $1,430.
+The median weekly rent in Castlemaine was recorded at $310, compared to $285 in Non-Metro Vic.
+Nationally, Castlemaine's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing